Veridise/veridise-docs/orca/getting_started/running_orca_through_saas.md

-# Running OrCA Through SAAS
+# Running OrCA Through AuditHub

 For this introduction, we will consider using OrCa to check that the following simple `Vault` contract only ever allows a user to deposit when the `Vault` is not closed.